 Explaining and selling content strategy

 As content strategy is still a relatively new discipline, it is important to educate clients and customers about what can be achieved with this strategic approach.
 This can be quite difficult at times, especially if the budget or time resources are tight.
 The last chapter of the book is therefore dedicated to the question of how to make the benefits of a content strategy visible to clients and convince them to invest in long-term success.

-Content strategy lays the groundwork for longer-term planning and execution.
-For many organizations content is THE differentiator, especially when their competitors fail to create, maintain, curate or organize their content well.
-An appropriate content strategy also helps organizations to inform and empower their target audience but positions their site as the pre-eminent thought leader in the industry as well.
+The content strategy lays the groundwork for longer-term planning and execution.
+For many organizations content is THE differentiator, especially when their competitors fail to create, maintain, curate, or organize their content well.
+An appropriate content strategy also helps organizations to inform and empower their target audience and position their site as the pre-eminent thought leader in the industry as well.

-It is always important to convey the holistic approach.
+It is always important to convey a holistic approach.
 Even if the budget does not allow a complete audit, for example, it is important to point out that even an exemplary audit can provide essential information for further work.
-It’s our job as content strategists to help organisations to embrace content as an important asset that has a significant impact on the brand.
+It’s our job as content strategists to help organizations to embrace content as an important asset that has a significant impact on the brand.

 “The Content strategist doesn’t just get involved at the beginning or jump in for a phase and the leave – they are in for the long haul with tasks throughout the project.”